USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **imCoverage**    This table contains the information about the existence and effectiveness of vehicle I/M programs at specific times and places

-**imModelYearGroup**    a group of model years which are grouped for the purposes of categorization in regards to IM programs
+**imModelYearGroup**    this table defines the group of model years which are grouped for the purposes of categorization in regards to IM programs

-**imModelYearGroupID**    an integer ID referring to a specific IM model year group, which can be mapped using the immodelyeargroup table
+**imModelYearGroupID**    an integer ID referring to a specific IM model year group, which can be mapped using the immodelyeargroup table.
+Note, not all IDs are defined in immodelyeargroup.
+In these instances, the ID can be decoded.
+If it is 4 digits long, it is a direct model year number, and no decoding is necessary.
+If it is 8 digits long, the first 4 digits are the begin model year and the last 4 digits are the end model year.

 **imProgramID**    an integer ID referring to a specific IM program